ourcade/phaser3-typescript-spine/readme.md

     │   │   ├── SpineDemo.ts
 	│   ├── types
 	│   │   ├── globals.d.ts
-	│   │   ├── SpineFile.d.ts
-	│   │   ├── SpineGameObject.d.ts
-	│   │   ├── SpinePlugin.d.ts
     │   ├── index.html
     │   ├── main.ts
 ```

 The Spine Boy assets exported from Spine is in `public/assets/spine`.
 These files are loaded in the `preload()` method of `SpineDemo.ts`.

-The typing files that provide IntelliSense for VS Code is in `src/types`.
-These files were hand-created from Phaser v3.21.0.

 The Phaser 3 SpinePlugin is loaded in `main.ts`.